-If you are coming here for the first time, you have entered part 12 in a series about aspiring and experienced yogis’ journeys.
-I hope that you enjoy it and follow along.
+If you are coming here for the first time, you have entered part 12 in an interview series with aspiring and experienced yogis called Yogi Insight.
+I hope that you enjoy each person’s shared journey.
 Namaste!

 I met Dan through an Intro to Arm Balance Workshop he taught at Fierce Om, where I work.
 During the workshop, he shared great breathing and warm-up exercises along with tips for breaking down the arm balance poses.
 He kindly agreed to stay after the event for an interview.